madpiano/2019-432/slides/class04/README.md

 - There is no new minute paper this week.
 - [Homework 2](https://github.com/THOMASELOVE/2019-432/tree/master/homework/homework2) is due Friday 2019-02-08 at 2 PM, via Canvas.
 - Your [Project 1 proposal](https://github.com/THOMASELOVE/2019-432/tree/master/projects/project1) is due Friday 2019-02-15 at 2 PM.
+- I've updated the [Course Calendar](https://github.com/THOMASELOVE/2019-432/blob/master/calendar.md) to indicate what we'll be doing through early April, if you're curious.

 ## Homework 1 Answer Sketch, etc.